 My grandfather’s death had left me feeling alone.
 It had left me feeling as if I was truly the most alone person in the world.
 But at that time of my life, I also saw people around pull through for me.
 Romanoff had stood next to me as the doctor gave me the news.
 His wife Diana had come over in the next hour with enough food to last me a week.
 And when I broke down in tears, she held me tightly until I had cried myself to sleep.
 Over the years, Romanoff became the closest thing I had to a father figure.
 He was an invaluable person and in times of great difficulty, he was a source of desperately needed inspiration.

 “Do you believe in the supernatural, Romanoff?”We were having a hot breakfast of tea and buttered bread, at a café near Romanoff’s bookstore.
 Last night’s storm had cleared, but there was still a cool wind blowing.
 I had woken up quite early the next day, and dropped in on him just as he was opening the doors to his shop.
 My black eye immediately got his attention.
 “Pfft, the law.
 I’m going to talk to Leonardt’s father and tell him to speed the process up.
 I used to tutor that boy.”
 I wasn’t sure if he was speaking about Leonardt or his father.
 Romanoff was at least seventy-years old.
 He had grey hair and a grey beard covering half of his round face.
 He had two loves- his wife and books.
 Very importantly, Romanoff was also a close friend of my grandfather, and that is how I knew him.
 His visits to the house cheered up the atmosphere.
 When Romanoff laughed, the world laughed with him.
 His smile was said to make even the depressing Hades momentarily lose his eternally present scowl.
 His hearty laugh could be heard a mile away and was instantly recognisable.
-His wife died a few months after my grandfather passed away, severely affecting his carefree demeanour, making his laughter all but disappear.
+His wife died a few months after my grandfather passed away, severely affecting his carefree demeanour, making his laughter disappear.
 Over the years, he regained his old, happy sort but sometimes I could see the sadness in his eyes.